 The replaced schemes allowed VAT due in different Member States on telecommunications, broadcasting or television services supplied electronically to final consumers to be paid in a single self-assessment.

-These schemes were called "Mini One-Stop Shop" or "Mini One-Stop Shop" (MOSS) and their main objective was to reduce the "indirect tax burden" on the entrepreneurs or professionals providing the services covered by them by avoiding the need for them to register in each Member State of consumption and allowing them to file their returns from a single Member State.
+These schemes were called "Mini One-Stop Shop" or "Mini One-Stop Shop" (MOSS) and their main objective was to reduce the "indirect tax burden" on entrepreneurs or professionals providing the services covered by the schemes by avoiding the need to register in each Member State of consumption and allowing them to file their returns from a single Member State.

 The purpose of replacing these schemes with the new ones is to extend the operations that can benefit from the one-stop shop mechanism, an extension that is accompanied by the following changes introduced by Article 10 of Royal Decree-Law 7/2021 of 27 April and by Royal Decree 424/2021 of 15 June: